 \textbf{Learning Invariant Features.} Learning structured representations that capture the underlying causal mechanisms generating the data is a central problem for robust machine learning systems \cite{crl_scholkopf21}.
 However, recovering the underlying causal structure of the environment from observational data without additional assumptions is a complex problem.
 A recent successful approach for causal discovery, in the context of unknown causal structure, is causal inference using invariant prediction \cite{causalilty-invariance-peters16}.
 Mitrovic \etal \cite{invariant-causal-mechanisms-mitrovic21} recently formalized self-supervised representation learning using invariant causal mechanisms.
 Our proposed world model also exploits the invariance principle, which is formalized using contrastive loss to learn invariant features.
 In section \ref{sec:proposed-model}, we explain how we utilized the data augmentation technique to learn the invariant state of the environment.

-\textbf{Model-based RL.} The human brain discovers the hidden causes underlying an observation.
+\textbf{Model-based RL.} The human brain discovers the underlying hidden causes of an observation.
 Those internal representations of the world influence how agents infer which actions will lead to a higher reward \cite{survey-mental-simulation-hamrick2019}.
 An early example of this idea was put forward by Sutton \cite{dyna-sutton90}, where future hallucination samples rolled out from the learned world model are used in addition to the agent's interactions for sample efficient learning.
 Further, planning through the world model has been successfully demonstrated in the \textit{world model} by Ha \etal \cite{wm-ha18} and DreamerV2 by Hafner \etal \cite{dreamerv2-hafner21}.
 Recently, replacing state extraction \cite{mwm-seo23} and dynamic prediction \cite{twm-robine2023} using transformer architecture is a popular direction, which further improves the results \cite{mwm-seo23}.
-Masked World Models (MWM) combines the transformer based masked auto-encoder with DreamerV2.
-Other Dreamer variants DayDreamer \cite{daydreamer-wu23} and DreamerV3 \cite{dreamerv3-hafner23} aim to scale-up DreamerV2 architecture for physical robots and Atari games.
-DayDreamer \cite{daydreamer-wu23} simply trains DreamerV2 on physical robots.
-While, DreamerV3 \cite{dreamerv3-hafner23} proposes a few design choices such as symlog scaling, EMA regularization etc. that helps in scaling-up DreamerV2 to several domains.
-In our work, we propose to learn invariant features to improve OoD generalization and the sample efficiency further.
-While we utilize similar architecture as DreamerV2 for policy and world-model, our method is complementary to DreamerV3 and can take advantage from their design choices.
+Masked World Models (MWM) combines the transformer-based masked autoencoder with DreamerV2.
+Other Dreamer variants DayDreamer \cite{daydreamer-wu23} and DreamerV3 \cite{dreamerv3-hafner23} aim to scale up DreamerV2 architecture for physical robots and Atari games.
+Specifically, DayDreamer \cite{daydreamer-wu23} trains DreamerV2 on physical robots, while DreamerV3 \cite{dreamerv3-hafner23} proposes design choices (e.g. symlog scaling and EMA regularization) that help in scaling up DreamerV2 to several domains.
+In our work, we propose to learn invariant features to improve OoD generalization and sample efficiency further.
+While we utilize a similar architecture as DreamerV2 for policy and world model, our method is complementary to DreamerV3 and can take advantage of their design choices.